knappe/rvm-patchsets/README.md

 ### Step 1

-To use the a recent version of the patchsets, just update rvm:
+To use a recent version of the patchsets, just update rvm:

     rvm get head # OR
     rvm get stable

-If rvm isn't update to date yet, or you can easily install them from this repository:
+If rvm isn't up to date yet, you can easily install them from this repository:

 * clone the repository to some convenient place
 * cd into the top level directory